section-engineering-education/engineering-education/content/articles/react-components-instantiation/index.md

     console.log(`Hello ${this.name} from ${this.level}`);
   }
 }
-// In the code below we are instantiating one object from the person class and two others from  the student class.
-The arguments we pass here when we instantiate these objects  are accessible in the constructor function of the class
+/*In the code below we are instantiating one object from the person class and two others from  the student class.
+The arguments we pass here when we instantiate these objects  are accessible in the constructor function of the class*/

 const o1 = new Human("John");
 const o2 = new Student("Tina", "1st Grade");